AIReg-Bench: Benchmarking Language Models That Assess AI Regulation Compliance: Legal expert annotation instructions

 For the Compliance score’s “Difficult to Assess” column, please only mark an X in this column if you feel it was difficult to arrive at a score; that is to say, you feel like you “struggle” to reach a conclusion.

 In addition to attending the onboarding session, which features an overview of the EU AI Act and the relevant sections, please spend an hour studying the EU AI Act before you start and, while annotating, please pause to look up (e.g., Google) any machine learning or AI terms that you encounter and do not know; understanding these may be important to your compliance or plausibility assessment.
 You may also find it helpful to read the summaries of the relevant articles (simply click the plus sign in the blue box to expand) here: Section 2: Requirements for High-Risk AI Systems | EU Artificial Intelligence Act.
-For further detail on the EU AI Act, please review existing legal commentaries, such as The EU Artificial Intelligence (AI) Act: A Commentary.
+For further detail on the EU AI Act, please review existing legal commentaries, such as The EU Artificial Intelligence (AI) Act: A Commentary.\footnote{Outside of these instructions, annotators were specifically instructed not to use LLMs to write these justifications (or, more generally, to produce their annotations).}